Dahi Papdi Chaat (Papri Chaat)

 Ingredients

 Assembling papri chaat at home is a breeze once the ingredients are lined up.
-It requires an array of ingredients but the good thing is that you can customize this chaat according to your taste and the availability of ingredients.
+It requires an array of ingredients, but the good thing is that you can customize this chaat according to your taste and the ingredients available.

 You can also prepare the elements in advance and assemble the chaat just before you are ready to serve it.